Class Yearbooks

 yearbook cover

-Welcome to Technology Tuesday at Pre-K Pages.
-Today I’m going to show you how to use an on-line photo service to create a professional looking class yearbook.
+Today I’m going to show you how to use an on-line photo service to create a quick and easy, yet professional looking class yearbook.

 yearbook class

 In the pictures above you can see the class yearbook I created using an on-line service called Shutterfly.
-There are many services you can use to create yearbooks such as Snapfish, Picaboo, and My Photo Album; they are all close in price and similar to use.
+There are many services you can use to create yearbooks such as Snapfish and Picaboo; they are all close in price and similar to use.
 If you use these services frequently you will receive free offers, which is what I used to create the class yearbook pictured here.

 I will use Shutterfly as an example since that is the one I am most familiar with.
 To get started you will need to create an account, which is free.
 Next, upload your digital photos to the Shuttefly website; they actually have a page about creating yearbooks.
 Once your photos are uploaded you can begin creating your photo book.
 Shutterfly offers the “simple path” and they will create the photo book for you with one click, or you can customize your book and lay the photos out on each page just the way you want using their “custom path”.
 I always choose the custom option because it’s quick and easy and turns out better than the automatically generated book.
 Once you have all the pictures laid out the way you want them you can review your book and make any necessary changes.
 The final step is the easiest, just follow the simple directions and pay for your purchase.